Italian Maiolica: Ceramics of the Renaissance

 - In modern Italian (and some parts of Italy in the 16th century) its meaning has broadened to ‘tin glazed earthenware’.

 Note: ‘Maiolica’ may be spelled ‘Majolica’.
-Both terms are used in modern references and considered equally valid and inter-changeable.
+Both terms are used in modern references and are considered equally valid and inter-changeable.

-The principal colors of Maiolica are: blue (cobalt), green (copper), purple and brown (manganese), yellow (antimony), orange (antimony and iron) and white (tin).
+The principal colors of Maiolica are blue (cobalt), green (copper), purple and brown (manganese), yellow (antimony), orange (antimony and iron), and white (tin).

 Ceramic Origins

-Tin glazed items were not invented by the Italians, in fact the beauty of eastern ceramics had been well known to the Renaissance Italians for a long time.
+Tin-glazed items were not invented by the Italians; in fact, the beauty of eastern ceramics had been well known to the Renaissance Italians for a long time.

 However by the by the end of the 11th century Islamic pottery, including lusterware, had been in widespread use for the embellishment of religious and civic buildings.

-The map shows the sweeping migration of tin glazed tradition from Baghdad, then with the advance of Islam, it was carries the length of the Northern African seaboard into Moorish Spain, this occurred during the 10th Century.
-Then during the 13th Century through to the 15th Century, Spanish pottery was transported through Majorca to Italy.
+It is interesting to note that the only difference between the Italian and Spanish products of this period is the absence of luster on the Italian wares.The map shows the sweeping migration of the tin-glazed tradition from Baghdad.
+With the advance of Islam, it was carried the length of the Northern African seaboard into Moorish Spain.
+This occurred during the 10th Century.
+Then, during the 13th Century through to the 15th Century, Spanish pottery was transported through Majorca to Italy.

-In place of the luster, the Italians imitated the effect by using orange-yellow color through fine manganese.
+In place of the luster, the Italians imitated the effect using orange-yellow color through fine manganese.
 Italian Maiolica eventually dominated the pottery of Europe and set a trend that lasted more than three hundred years.

 The most common surviving pieces from the earliest period of majolica are storage vessels made for monastic pharmacies, usually labeled to indicate their contents and decorated with contemporary Hispano-Moresque motifs or the symbols of saints credited with healing powers.

 Subjects for illustration were taken from Roman history, Greek and Roman mythology, the Bible, and occasionally from contemporary literature.
-Imagery was often derived from engravings or from woodcut book illustrations.

-Sixteenth-century majolica decoration evolved away from pictorial-ism and was frequently derived from engravings of ornamental motifs, published for the use of decorative designers.
 These motifs, following the prevalent enthusiasm for Greek and Roman antiquities, conjured up a pagan world populated by cupids, satyrs, sphinxes, and other mythical beings.
 Acanthus foliage, palmettes, and the Roman "trophy" of arms were common motifs.

 These delicately painted, whimsical grotesque elements were set off by a technically perfect white glaze.